domRiddle/ASF/IPC.md

 }
 ```

+`BuildVariant` - `string` value that specifies build variant of currently running ASF process.
+This can be any variant available under **[releases](https://github.com/JustArchi/ArchiSteamFarm/releases)**, as well as variants that are not officially available for download (such as `docker` variant for our Docker images or `source` variant for unofficial builds).

-`GlobalConfig` is specialized C# object used by ASF for accessing to its config.
+`GlobalConfig` - specialized C# object used by ASF for accessing to its config.
 It has exactly the same structure as **[global config](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#global-config)** explained in configuration, and it also exposes all available config variables.
 This property can be used for determining with what options the ASF program is configured to work.
 In example structure above, only a subset of all properties is shown in order to keep it clean.

 `MemoryUsage` - `uint` value that specifies **managed** runtime memory used by ASF process as a whole, in kilobytes.